-The term 'London Interbank Offered Rate (LIBOR)' is included in the Banking edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'London Interbank Offered Rate (LIBOR)' is explained in detail and with examples in the Banking edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 LIBOR is a main global benchmark interest rate.
 It stands for London InterBank Offered Rate.
 This rate represents how much banks actually charge each other for loans based on one year, six months, three months, one month, and overnight timeframes.
 Banks all over the world use this benchmark rate.
 Reuters news service publishes this critical rate every day at 11 am.
 They do this in five different currencies of the U.S. dollar, the Euro, British Pound, Swiss franc, and Japanese yen.

 Historically the BBA British Bankers Association oversaw and compiled this rate.
 The IBA ICE Benchmark Administration assumed this responsibility on August 1st of 2014.
 They figure up this rate using contributor bank submissions.
 In every currency for which they calculate it there are between 11 and 18 contributing banks who act as an oversight board.

 LIBOR does more than provide a rate for the interbank loans.
 It is utilized as a bank guide for their setting of credit card rates, interest only mortgages, and adjustable rate loans.
 Bank lenders add in between one and two points to make money.
 An incredible $10 trillion in loans are determined at least in part by this interbank rate.